Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion: Mixed-EVC

-where $C$ is the trade-off between the margin and the size of slack variables $\xi_{i,j}$ and $\gamma_{i,j}$.
-We create pairs for all the emotions, and repeat the above ranking training in a pairwise manner.
-At run-time, the trained ranking function can automatically predict the emotion attribute that indicates the relevance or similarity between a pair of emotional styles.
-In practice, each emotion attribute is normalized into [0,1], where a smaller value represents a more similar emotional style.
-All the emotion attributes form an emotion attribute vector that measures the degree of relevance of an input emotional style with all other emotions.
+The sample $x_i$ should have a stronger presence of emotion attribute $a_m$ than $x_j$ in the ordered set $O_m$, while their presence should be similar in the unordered set $U_m$.
+The weighting matrix $\mathbf{W}$ is estimated by solving a support vector machine (SVM) problem \cite{chapelle2007training}.
+The emotion attribute thus corresponds to the distance from the decision boundary.
+We generate pairs for all emotions and iteratively conduct the aforementioned ranking training in a pairwise manner.
+During inference, the trained ranking function can automatically predict the emotion attribute, which signifies the relevance or similarity between two emotional styles.
+Each emotion attribute is standardized within the [0, 1] range to be easily quantifiable, where a lower value indicates a greater similarity in emotional style.
+All these emotion attributes together compose an emotion attribute vector, quantifying the degree of relevance between an input emotional style and all other emotions.
+Next, we explain how those attributes contribute to the EVC training.